 - 44. The exclusion in the Virus and Bacteria endorsement does not apply because Plaintiff's, and other class members', losses were not caused by a "virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease".
 Rather, the efficient proximate cause of Plaintiffs', and other Class Members' losses, were precautionary measures taken by their respective States and/or counties to prevent the spread of COVID-19 in the future, not because coronavirus was found in or on Plaintiffs' insured property. - 45.
-Notwithstanding the foregoing, Hanover denied Plaintiff's claim for business interruption losses.
+Notwithstanding the foregoing, by way of letter dated June 11, 2020, Hanover denied Plaintiff's claim for business interruption losses.